RomulusMirauta/LOL_ItemFinder/README.md

 <br>

 ## I. Purposes <br>
-### - Self-training - creating my second web app <br> - Creating an app that helps League of Legends players find the desired item(s), even when searching for keywords like "tenacity" or "active" *(not that easy to find in the actual game)*
+### - Self-training - creating my second web app <br> - Finding AI limitations, solutions and workarounds <br> - Creating an app that helps League of Legends players find the desired item(s), even when searching for keywords like "tenacity" or "active" *(not that easy to find in the actual game)*

 <br>